datMaffin/homebridge-tesla-powerwall/README.md

-* `username`: the default ("customer") is currently the only username that will work when logging in, i.e., there is no need to change any username; using "customer" here will *just work*.
+* `username`: the default ("customer") is currently the only username that will work when logging in, i.e., there is no need to change any username; using "customer" here, will *just work*.
-* `email`: seems to currently be ignored, i.e., it does not matter what email is used for the login.
+* `email`: is part of the login data.
+However, it currently seems to be ignored, i.e., it does not matter what email is entered.

 * `loginInterval`, `pollingInterval` or `historyInterval` in milliseconds
 * `loginInterval`: the login is executed periodically based on this interval.